dyxsst/purine-control/PDD.md

 │ ORACLE'S VISIONS                    │
 │                                     │
 │ ┌─ 🏺 The Familiar Feast ─────────┐ │
-│ │ Grilled Dragon-Scale Chicken    │ │
+│ │ Grilled Chicken                 │ │
-│ │ Tender chicken with herb magic! │ │
+│ │ Tender chicken with spices!     │ │
 │ │ 📊 380 cal | 65mg purines       │ │
 │ │ [I Made This! 🍽️] [Tweak It ✏️] │ │
 │ └─────────────────────────────────┘ │